 WARRANTY: By entering, participants warrant that his or her entry materials are original, do not infringe on any third party’s rights, and that participant has obtained any necessary permissions from any third party if a third party or third party’s property appears in the photograph.
 Entrants must not submit images that involve the willful harassment of wildlife or damage to the environment by the photographer.
 FWF reserves the right to disqualify any entry if it finds in its sole discretion that any of the foregoing warranties are not true.

 RELEASE: By entering, participants release and hold harmless FWF, its affiliated organizations, and each of their directors, officers, employees, attorneys, agents and representatives (collectively, and, hereinafter the “Companies”) from any and all liability for any injuries, loss, claim, action, demand or damage of any kind arising from or related to the FWF Photo Contest , any prize won, any use of the entry materials by FWF, the warranties participants make, any misuse or malfunction of any prize awarded, participation in any FWF Photo Contest-related activity, or participation in the FWF Photo Contest.
+Participants whose photos depict minors (children less than 18 years of age) acknowledge and agree that these photographs may be used in the Photo Contest and hold the Companies harmless for any liability therefrom.

 LIMITATION OF LIABILITY: In no event will the Companies, their advertising and promotional agencies, or their directors, officers, employees, attorneys, agents and representatives be responsible or liable for any damages or losses of any kind, including direct indirect, incidental, consequential or punitive damages arising out of participant’s access to and use of the Companies’ websites, or the downloading or uploading and/or printing of material from said sites.
 Without limiting the foregoing, everything on the Companies’ sites is provided “as is” without warranty of any kind, either express or implied.
 Florida Wildlife Federation is not responsible for lost, damaged, late or misdirected photographs, or for uploading connections, garbled transmissions, unauthorized intervention or technical malfunctions.
 Void where prohibited.
 The Companies are not responsible for any incorrect or inaccurate information, whether caused by website users or by any equipment or programming associated with or utilized in the FWF Photo Contest, or by any technical or human error that may occur in the processing of submissions to the FWF Photo Contest, including but not limited to any misprints or typographical errors.
 The Companies assume no responsibility for any error, omission, interruption, deletion, defect, delay in operation or transmission, communications line failure, theft or destruction or unauthorized access to, or alteration of, photographs.